MariaMendezReal/MariaMendezReal.github.io/index.md

 In 2015 she was invited researcher at the Ruhr-University of Bochum (RUB), Germany.
 She worked on virtual prototyping tools for multi core architectures.<br/>
 In 2017, she received her PhD, european label, in Electronic Engineering - Hardware Security from UBS (*Universit√© de Bretagne-Sud*), within Lab-STICC UMR 6285 lab in France.
 Her PhD work was on the frame of the French ANR TSUNAMY project (2013-2017) and deal with secure-enable mechanisms for the spatial isolation of sensitive applications on many-core architectures.<br/>
 Before that, she received her master (Dipl.-Ing.) in Electrical and Computer from UBS in 2014.<br/>
 She is author and co-author in international journals, conferences and workshops (TECS, TC, DATE, JSA, FPL, SAMOS, VLSI, etc).
-She is PC member and reviwer of several international journals and conferences (Journal of Cryptography, DATE, NEWCAS, FPT, TCAD, LASCAS, MCSoC, ICCS, etc).<br/>
+She is PC member and reviwer of several international journals and conferences (JCEN, DATE, NEWCAS, FPT, TCAD, LASCAS, MCSoC, ICCS, etc).<br/>
 She actively participates on national project evaluation (ANR projects, PEC, regional, etc) and jurys for recrutement of Associate Professors and PhD following and defense jurys.